ankurk91/laravel-lunch-order-app/readme.md

 ### Credentials
 * Development credentials can be found in `database/seeds`
-* In production you may want to create very first user with admin role through artisan command -
+* In production you may want to create very first user with admin role using artisan command -
 ```
 php artisan create:user
 ```